Consultation Seminar

 1 Hour every other week

-The SJCP originated in 2017 and each intern cohort collaborated with professionals in Jamaica to increase knowledge and awareness about cultural factors that impact mental health and mental health treatment seeking behaviors in these populations.
-Interns have traveled to Jamaica where they have facilitated an exchange of culturally sensitive mental health training and outreach programming with these partners.
-The CWC is aware that increasing interns’ and staff’s cultural sensitivity and competence has an impact on interactions with students (i.e. improved communication, understanding and perceptions of support) and retention of diverse students, many of which are of Caribbean heritage.
+The CWC is aware that increasing interns’ and staff’s cultural mindfulness and competence has an impact on interactions with students (i.e. improved communication, understanding and perceptions of support) and retention of diverse students, many of which are of Caribbean heritage.
 Thus, the CWC internship program and consultation supervisors are committed to not only continuing these collaborations, but to also disseminate relevant information and skills to the broader CWC staff, trainees and other UF staff involved in direct student service.

 Intern Seminar